-- a) The design and construction of reinstated and diverted streams in accordance with the Stream Ecological Design Principles attached to the LEDF. - b) The measures to maintain fish passage in all affected waterways as a result of permanent culverts (with the exception of culverts 2, 10 and 13), which shall be informed by the New Zealand Fish Passage Guidelines for Structures Up to 4 Metres (2018). - c) Riparian planting and exclusion from livestock of at least 8.455km of existing stream within the Mimi and Mangapepeke catchments.
+- a) The design and construction of reinstated and diverted streams in accordance with the Stream Ecological Design Principles attached to the LEDF.
+798m of remediated stream diversions will be restored, through riparian planting, and livestock exclusion.
+Riparian margins of an average of 10m each side of the stream will be created and planted. - b) The measures to maintain fish passage in all affected waterways as a result of permanent culverts (with the exception of culverts 2, 10 and 13), which shall be informed by the New Zealand Fish Passage Guidelines for Structures Up to 4 Metres (2018). - c) Riparian planting and exclusion from livestock of at least 10,738m of existing stream within the Mimi and Mangapepeke catchments.
 Riparian margins of an average of 10m each side of the channel shall be created and planted.
-Should culvert or stream diversion lengths be increased in the detailed design stage of the Project, the length of riparian planting required shall be re-calculated using the same Stream Ecological Valuation (SEV) method used to derive the 8.455km figure. - d) Fish Recovery and Rescue Protocols, including addressing: - i.
-How the recovery and relocation of fish, koura and kakahi will occur prior to instream works. - ii.
-How the rescue of fish, koura and kakahi will occur from any spoil. - iii.
-The qualifications and experience required for fish recovery/rescue work. - iv.
-Details of fish recovery, relocation and rescue methods to be used.
+Together with (a) this will create 11,536m of stream restoration.
+Should culvert or stream diversion lengths be increased in the detailed design stage of the Project, the length of riparian planting required shall be re-calculated using the same Stream Ecological Valuation (SEV) method used to derive the 10,738m figure (note that provisions are addressed in the Landscape and Vegetation Management Plan). - d) The Consent Holder shall complete all riparian planting within three planting seasons of the Completion of Construction Works, unless natural conditions during Construction Works result in poor seed production, or poor seed condition and adversely limits seedling propagation for indigenous plant species, in which case completion would be delayed to reflect the availability of suitable seedlings. - e) Should there be a delay in the completion of riparian planting due to the availability of suitable seedlings as described in d) above, the Requiring Authority shall provide the Chief Executive, TRC with an amended timeframe, which shall not exceed three planting seasons, and shall complete the planting as soon as reasonably possible within the agreed timeframe, informing the Chief Executive, TRC when planting is complete. - f) Fish Recovery and Rescue Protocols, including addressing: - i.
+How the recovery and relocation of fish, koura and kakahi will occur prior to instream works.